BitBoxSwiss/bitbox-wallet-app/README.md

 For the first time after `make dockerinit`, enter the image with `make dockerdev` and run `make init` to initialize the repo.

+To execute `make servewallet/webdev` insider the container, but from the host, use this:

+`$ ./scripts/docker_exec.sh servewallet/webdev`